realm/jazzy/README.md

 documentation.

 Declarations with the `@_documentation(visibility:)` attribute are treated as though they are written with the given visibility.
-This is an alternative to `:nodoc:` that is compatible with Apple's DocC.
+You can use this as a replacement for `:nodoc:` as part of a transition to Apple's DocC but it is not compatible with Jazzy's symbolgraph mode.

 ### Documentation structure